To begin with, our solution involved an on-site assessment, inclusive of a health check of the machines. This looked into several areas such as;

 We proposed an integral service policy for all 4 machines, with monthly visits that would include a major overhaul, and a 6-monthly immediate overhaul – inclusive of all spare parts.

-As the Customer did not have access to spare pumps, we also offered a pump exchange program.
+As the Customer did not have access to spare pumps for helium leak testing, we also offered a pump exchange program.
 This meant that while our engineers were servicing the pumps, we could provide a replacement that could be used during maintenance, reducing machine downtime and increasing the Overall Equipment Effectiveness [OEE].

 Additionally, troubleshooting training was also included in our offer, so that new technicians could easily fix the most common problems.